toniarnold/webhook/README.md

 ## Prerequisites

-1. Windows ssh server with key authentication to logon, e.g. [Bitvise SSH Server](https://www.bitvise.com/winsshd).
+1. Win7: Windows ssh server with key authentication to logon, e.g. [Bitvise SSH Server](https://www.bitvise.com/winsshd).
+Win10 has a built-in OpenSSH Server as an optional feature.
 2. [Sysinternals PsShutdown](https://docs.microsoft.com/en-us/sysinternals/downloads/psshutdown) configured to run as administrator.
 3. Windows and NIC configured for Wake On Lan (WOL) with a magic packet.
 4. Linux server with systemd and Python 3.5+, e.g. a [Raspberry Pi](https://www.raspberrypi.org/learning/hardware-guide/components/raspberry-pi/).